Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 <!-- insert body of document -->
 In the past 2 weeks, HCQ is back in the news.
-It's easy to see how it has become a political issue, and I feel compassion for anyone who doesn't know what to make of the situation.
+I've received a lot of questions in the last week, so I wanted to present my most recent thoughts here.

 After a careful review of the three most recent high-impact studies on HCQ for CoViD-19, my opinion is that I would not currently take the drug myself, nor recommend it to friends, family, or patients in the event that they were exposed to or contracted SARS-CoV-2 (the virus that causes CoViD-19).
 All of the existing evidence suggests that the drug does not help in any way, and that the drug has a non-trivial rate of significant side effects including, most commonly, diarrhea (~15%) and less-commonly, but more significantly, cardiac arrhythmias (~1-2% or less).
 Based on existing evidence, my position holds true even when the drug is used in combination with Azithromycin and/or Zinc.